liuxinren456852/lag/lastools-patched/bin/shp2las_README.txt

 converts 'lidar.shp' to the compressed LAZ file 'lidar.laz' with the specified offsey

->> shp2las -i lidar.shp -o lidar.las -verbose
+>> shp2las -i lidar.shp -o lidar.las -v

 converts 'lidar.shp' to the LAS file 'lidar.las' and outputs some of the header information found in the SHP file